-Route the EDC 5V-Serial white/green wire to the CGR connector.
-You may need to splice into this wire.
+Route the 5V-Serial white/green wire to the CGR connector.
 This wire will be connected to the CGR 5V-Serial input in a later step.
 If a second EDC is installed, see the Appendix for connection information.

-When routing the CGR wire harness refer to the "CGR-30 25-pin D-Sub Connector Wiring Diagram."
+When routing the CGR wire harness refer to the "CGR-30 25-pin D-Sub Connector Wiring Diagram" found at the back of this manual.
 Insure no wires obstruct the freedom of travel of any controls.